zx80/flask-tester/docs/documentation.md

   - `setAuth` to add authentication data to a request `kwargs` and `cookies`.
     This method is called automatically for adding credentials to a request.

-- `ft_client` for app testing, which depends on the previous fixture, plus the `FLASK_TESTER_APP` environment variables which allow to find the application, which contains either:
+- `ft_client` for app testing, which depends on the previous fixture and is configured from two environment variables:

+  - `FLASK_TESTER_APP` tells where to find the application:

     - The URL of the running application for external tests.
       The application is expected to be already running when the test is started.

     - The package (filename without `.py`) to be imported for the application.
       - for `pkg:name`, `name` is the application in `pkg`.
       - for `pkg` only, look for app as `app`, `application`, `create_app`, `make_app`.
       - in both cases, `name` is called if callable and not a Flask application.

     If not set, the default is `app`, which is to behave like Flask.

-  Moreover:
   - `FLASK_TESTER_DEFAULT` default login for authentication, default is _None_.

   The fixture then provides test methods to issue test requests against a Flask application:

   - `request` generic request with `login`, `auth`, `status` end `content` extensions.
   - `get post put patch delete` methods with the same extensions.

   Moreover, `setPass`, `setToken` and `setCookie` are forwarded to the internal authenticator.

 Authenticator environment variables can be set from the pytest Python test file by